Character encoding | Human <-> PC

 Computers only understand 0 & 1.
 We can represent decimals using base2.
 What about characters?
 We need an agreed mapping between characters and values.

-UTF-8 | Most adopted encoding scheme
+UTF-8 | Most adopted | Code points get varying bytes

 --